pombase/website/frontend/src/docs/documentation/gene-page-basic-information.md

-# Gene page basic information
+# Gene Page: Basic Information

 <div style="color: red">
   Note: because of changes in this preview, many of the screenshots in